 The human body is imperfect.
 That’s one of the charms of it.
 But for many people their imperfections are a constant source of irritation, often causing issues with self-esteem, even a subtle loathing of their body image.
 For instance, if a woman has always been disappointed in what she believes to be disproportional breasts for her figure, this can affect her self-confidence, especially when at the pool or in workout clothing.
 Or maybe sagging cheeks and lost facial volume simply make your feel old.

-These are the kinds of issues that could be perfectly addressed with procedures such as a breast augmentation.
+These are the kinds of issues that could be perfectly addressed with procedures such as a breast augmentation, blepharoplasty, or tummy tuck.
 After this procedure, you will likely have a changed outlook on your figure and body image.
 You’ll enjoy buying new clothes to match your new shape.
 You’ll feel your figure now is proportional and you’ll love that.
 That’s why breast augmentation has satisfaction rates in the mid-90 percent range.

 The key to being a good candidate is realistic expectations.
 If you have those, you’ll likely be very happy with the changes made with your cosmetic surgery.